 Finally what you are waiting for, a hot spring trip rating system, with examples.

 Meager is the best.
-It has huge capacity for people, and hiking access of around 10 km keeps the crowds down.
-The drive is long, terrain includes several rare plants, several very large natural-looking pools, structures like board walks, a composting toilet, changing room and other indications of past glory.
-It also has signs forbidding you to go near the hot springs because of the geological instability of the area.
-Saw a grizzly up there once.
+It now has signs forbidding you to go near the pools because of the geological instability of the area.
 Future is uncertain because the loggers in the area want to restrict driving on the roads that they use to haul logs, and the Authorities would like you to obey the signs around the hot springs and stay away, but VOC would like to maintain access to our Harrison Hut.

 Keyhole is the worst.
 It has very limited capacity for people in small pools mostly cemented onto a cliff beside the raging Lillooet River.
 The drive is long but the hike is only around 2 km, making this a crowded destination on weekends.
 Geology is interesting with large lava flows and other volcanic features.
 Abandoned clothes are in evidence; I picked up a nice towel and a pair of shorts when I was last there.
 Currently the Authorities have closed the hot spring due to bears in the area associating humans with food, which is never a good thing.
 Future is uncertain because of the bears and because the Lillooet River is mostly getting diverted around the hot spring by a “run of the river” power project.